SEARCH UNIVERSITY LIBRARIES

 It is your responsibility to allow sufficient time for completing a project, especially exporting videos and burning DVDs.
 Allow at least 2-3 times the length of your video for rendering and exporting your video.

-Files saved to the computers' internal drives will be erased without notice unless you have an SMS Consultant rename and record your use of the drive.
-However, since files can still be erased by others using this system, if your files are important you should use your own external drive for your projects.
+Files saved to the computers' internal drives may be erased without notice so it is recommended that you use your own external drive for your projects.

-Camcorders can be checked out at the Circulation Desk on the 1st floor of the University Library.
+Camcorders can be checked out at the Ask Me Desk on the 1st floor of the University Library.
 These camcorders are intended for student use for projects assigned by faculty.
 For information about specific camcorder loan policies and procedures or to reserve a camcorder, visit the Circulation page.